baharsener/baharsener.github.io/_pages/publications.md

 **Sener, S. B.**, & Starr, A. (2026).
 [The mental timeline is used as a memory strategy.](https://doi.org/10.1016/j.actpsy.2026.106902) *Acta Psychologica*, 266, 106902.

-***How do young children and computational models optimized for visual recognition compare on an image recognition task?
-What are the limits of children's visual recognition abilities?***
+***How do young children and computational models optimized for visual recognition compare on an image recognition task?***

 Ayzenberg, V., **Sener, S. B.**, Novick, K., & Lourenco, S. F. (2025).
 [Fast and robust visual object recognition in young children.](https://doi.org/10.1126/sciadv.ads6821) *Science Advances*, 11(27).